 These fees do not attract GST.

 If you require a food safety program for the business, an additional fee is charged.

 The application process for a home-based business has a number of steps.
 You can complete all steps online using the Application for food business approvals online form.

-The food business licence roadmap consists of two stages.
+The food business licence roadmap (PDF - 61kb) consists of two stages.
 Stage 1 is design assessment and stage 2 is food business licence assessment.

 Stage 1: Design assessment

 Firstly, lodge your application.
 It takes approximately 20 working days to assess.

 - visit the Queensland Health website to read the Food business design and fit-out guide for food businesses